Please also consult the applicable Undergraduate Course Catalog.

 Summer session courses may not be taken on a Pass/Fail basis.
 The only exceptions to this policy are courses that have been specifically designated by the College as Pass/Fail courses, such as physical activity courses in the Department of Kinesiology.

 Transfer of Credits to Other Institutions

-Most colleges and universities allow credit hours earned from successful completion of coursework taken at the College of William and Mary to be transferred.
+Most colleges and universities allow credit hours earned from successful completion of coursework taken at William & Mary to be transferred.
 Specific practices and policies, however, vary greatly by institution.
 Students wishing to transfer credits should obtain in advance the approval of an appropriate officer at their home institution.

 Official transcripts must be requested in writing with the student's signature.
 Request forms are available online with the University Registrar.
-Requests may be mailed to: The College of William and Mary, Office of the University Registrar, Attention: TRANSCRIPTS, P.O.
+Requests may be mailed to: William & Mary, Office of the University Registrar, Attention: TRANSCRIPTS, P.O.
 Box 8795, Williamsburg, Virginia 23187-8795.
 Faxed requests for transcripts are not accepted.